 The MA thesis degree is most appropriate as preparation for a doctoral program and dissertation.
 Students should declare their intention to write a thesis before the end of their first year in the program and form a committee of three faculty members, each of a different discipline.
 The student will defend the completed thesis in an oral examination before this committee.
 In order to prepare the thesis a student must enroll in at least 3 credit hours of thesis research and writing (LAA 899).
 Students may count up to 6 credit hours of LAA 899 toward the 30 graduate credits required for the degree.

 The comparative research paper MA is a terminal degree particularly suitable for a career in the public or private sector.
 Students take 3 credits of thesis/comparative research paper credit (LAA 899) with their faculty advisor.
 Only 3 credits of LAA 899 can count towards the comparative research paper MA degree.
 The culmination of the comparative research paper MA is an oral examination during the last semester of the program.

-For Complete Details: Thesis and Comparative Research Paper Guidelines (PDF)
+For Complete Details: Comparative Research Paper Guidelines (PDF)